-Financing Your Education
+Financing Your Education Financial Aid

-Financial Aid

-Davis University is accredited by the Higher Learning Commission and approved by the Department of Education allowing the institution to participate in federal financial aid programs.
+Davis University is accredited by the Higher Learning Commission and approved by the Department of

+Commission and approved by the Department of Education allowing the institution to participate in federal financial aid programs.
 Student aid is conditional providing the recipient is eligible and maintains satisfactory academic progress including grade point average, completion of courses attempted, and attendance in courses.
 A student is required to attend a minimum of six credit hours each quarter to be eligible for the financial aid loan programs.
 All federal financial aid is subject to change by Congressional decisions.